quinn-rs/quinn/docs/book/src/networking-introduction.md

 **Multiplayer Game Networking**

-The web space is not the only area where this head-of-line blocking is a major concern.
+The webspace is not the only area where this head-of-line blocking is a concern.
-Multiplayer action games work with a constant flow of packets sent at an interval ranging between 10 to 30 packets per second.
+Multiplayer action games work with a constant flow of packets sent at a ranging interval between 10 to 30 packets per second.
-For the most part, the data in these packets is so time sensitive that only the most recent data can be used.
+For the most part, the data in these packets is so time-sensitive that only the most recent data can be used.
 Therefore, it cannot be afforded to queue 10-30 packets per second until the lost packet is resent.
 Most multiplayer network solutions build a custom protocol on top of UDP to address head-of-line blocking issues while maintaining reliability.